December 23, 2020 5 min read

 Opinions expressed by Entrepreneur contributors are their own.

 When we think of dominating a certain industry or product space, we often think that a generous investment in ad spend is necessary.
 Nowadays — especially this holiday season — everything online is “pay to play,” with more online competition than ever before due to social distancing guidelines and correspondingly vacant shopping malls.
-This new intertwining between financial investment and online visibility can be inherently discouraging to the millions of who can’t afford to invest heavily in ad spend after such a financially caustic year.
+This new intertwining between financial investment and online visibility can be inherently discouraging to the millions of small businesses who can’t afford to invest heavily in ad spend after such a financially caustic year.
 However, there’s another way to stand out amongst the competition, in an arguably more potent way than ads alone.

 Ecommerce consultant Akemi Sue Fisher, known as the Amazon Queen, has helped her clients sell more than $2 billion in products on Amazon.
 From this vantage point, she has noticed just how quickly smaller companies can fall behind on major online-shopping platforms.
-In an attempt to innovate within visibility, she recently launched a community called The Luminaries thats composed of and mothers who want more options for making money online.
+In an attempt to innovate within business visibility, she recently launched a community called The Luminaries thats composed of professional women and mothers who want more options for making money online.

 Fisher urges us to think of it this way: “Rather than paying 30% commission to Amazon to sell on their platform, the money goes back to the people who need it most.”
 This, too, is more important than ever before as “between August and September 2020, nearly 1.1 million workers ages 20 and over dropped out of the labor force,” according to CNBC.
 This has disproportionately affected women, who are still on the market for employment or freelancing opportunities.